morucci/repoxplorer/README.md

 Github account under "Settings > Developer Settings > Personal Access Tokens".
 You will need to give the *repo* access.

+### Private repositories

+The git credential helper won't recognize private repositories by default.
+For that, you need to add, your credentials into `repoxplorer-git-credentials-helper` (if running in container, inside the `/bin/` directory of course).

 ## Configuration

 This configuration directory will be called `<configuration directory>/`